 Amiri has replaced Lamonge with his old business partner Errol Troy.
 Acting as his minder, Troy advises Amiri to leave the country until his troubles blow over.
 Little does Amiri realize that this is because Troy has designs on Aroha…

 But then Aroha has reasons of her own for leading Troy along…

 Like everything else in the Amiri & Aroha trilogy, nothing is ever quite what it seems!

 Kristel Day as Aroha and Cory Garrett as Troy when the romance turns sour…

-It was my birthday yesterday and Won’s birthday is tomorrow, so Won hosted a joint birthday party for us tonight.
-It was wonderful to catch up with so many old friends and we had a wonderful night together.
+It was my birthday yesterday and Won’s birthday is tomorrow, so in a break from shooting, Won hosted a joint birthday party for us tonight.
+It was wonderful to catch up with so many old friends and relax from pressures of filmmaking.
 Thank you so much Won for a birthday which I will never forget!

 Each of the films in the Amiri & Aroha trilogy have involved my entire family.
 Mark has been assistant director throughout the trilogy and played the lead part of the young Arapeta in Amiri’s Child.
 Rebecca played the young Aroha.
 And today, Ooy took part again as an extra, stealing the scene with a horrified look at the scarred Amiri.